-Poetry in Art Class with Colleen Mirassou and Barb Gottesman and Karin Bogliolo
+Poetry in Art Group with Colleen Mirassou and Barb Gottesman and Karin Bogliolo

 POETRY IN ART

-People in this class are reading aloud their favorite classic poems and then creating art works inspired by the poems.
+People in this group are reading aloud their favorite classic poems and then creating art works inspired by the poems.
 We also create our own poems and paint art works inspired by them.
 Now we are learning to write haiku and creating collages, acrylics, pastels, drawings, and watercolors inspired by our own haiku.
+We presented our work to the membership on November 7 to a very appreciative audience.
+Three new people joined our group!

 Tuesdays, 10:30 am - 2:00 pm